loganpkg/spot/README.md

 A new end node is created, and is attached using an epsilon transition.
 This is required so that the end node has no transitions coming out of it (as each fragment must be a stand-alone valid NFA under this method).
-The epsilon is used so that no new filters (criteria) are introduced, that is, the logic remains the same.
+The epsilon is used so that no new filters (criteria) are introduced by adding this node.

 A *loop-back* is made allowing `a` to be matched more than once.
 Note that to get to the end, `a` must be traversed at least once, so zero length matches